SaniaNisar/EventMiingle/README.md

 # 🎉 EventMingle – Party Management System

 **EventMingle** is a mobile application designed to streamline the planning, organizing, and managing of personal and social events such as birthdays, weddings, and social gatherings.
-Built with Firebase and developed using Java (Android) or Flutter (cross-platform), the app aims to provide a seamless experience for both event hosts and attendees.
+Built with Firebase and developed using Java (Android), the app aims to provide a seamless experience for both event hosts and attendees.

 ## 📌 Introduction